Skip to content

 We're considering only the Measure 1 and Measure 3 for weighting, so in this case, the progress is calculated as (20+35)/2 = 27.5% will be progress of the objective (rounded off as 28% on display).
 If we include all the measures, then the progress will be (20+10+35)/3 = 21.7% (rounded off as 22% on display).

-Weighted by actions and projects:
+Weighted by actions:

 Let's consider this objective that has: